-- A. District 12 contracts for busing services.
-However, any company into which District 12 enters a contract for busing services must comply with all state and federal laws regarding drug and alcohol testing. - B. All persons subject to commercial driver's license requirements shall be tested for alcohol, marijuana (including medical cannabis), cocaine, amphetamines, opiates

-(including heroin), and phencyclidine (PCP), pursuant to federal law.
+All persons subject to commercial driver's license requirements shall be tested for alcohol, cannabis (including medical cannabis), cocaine, amphetamines, opiates (including heroin), and phencyclidine (PCP), pursuant to federal law.
 Drivers who test positive for alcohol or drugs shall be subject to disciplinary action, which may include termination of employment.

-C. Definitions
+B. Definitions